Prasad-Katkade/ramp-fe-challenge/README.md

 **Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input

+**Solution:** Inside InputSelect updated the style for "RampInputSelect--dropdown-container" included position absolute.

-# Bug 2: Approve checkbox not working
+# Bug 2: Approve checkbox not working ✅

 **How to reproduce:**